The Burton Cooper

-The Burton Cooper is a 1977 statue by James Walter Butler currently located in Coopers Square shopping centre, Burton on Trent.
+The Burton Cooper is a 1977 statue by James Walter Butler currently located in Coopers Square shopping centre, Burton upon Trent.
 The statue commemorates the close connection of the town to the trade, which was key to Burton's brewing industry.
 Originally situated outdoors, the statue was relocated inside the centre when it was refurbished in 1994.

 Background

 Brewing in Burton has a long history, with large parts of the town given over to the industry.
 In the past, almost all beer brewed would have spent time in a wooden barrel or cask either in the Burton Union fermentation process, in aging casks or for transport.
 Burton's coopers were responsible for manufacturing the barrels by hand and refurbishing those that returned to the brewery.
 Historically the coopers yards in Burton took up as much space as the breweries themselves.